Stephanos Bibas

-Stephanos Bibas (born 1969) is an American lawyer and jurist who serves as a judge on the U.S. Court of Appeals for the Third Circuit.
-Before his appointment to the bench, Bibas was a professor of law and criminology and director of the Supreme Court clinic at the University of Pennsylvania Law School.
-He is a noted scholar of criminal procedure with expertise in criminal charging, plea bargaining, and sentencing.
-As a professor, Bibas examined how procedural rules written for jury trials have unintended consequences when cases involving jury trials are the exception, rather than the rule, with 95 percent of defendants pleading guilty.
+Stephanos Bibas (born June 18, 1969) is an American lawyer and jurist serving as a United States circuit judge of the U.S. Court of Appeals for the Third Circuit.
+He was appointed to the bench in 2017 by President Donald Trump.
+Before his appointment, he was a professor of law and criminology at the University of Pennsylvania Law School, where he was the director of its Supreme Court clinic.

+Bibas is a noted scholar of criminal procedure with expertise in criminal charging, plea bargaining, and sentencing.
+As a professor, he examined how procedural rules written for jury trials have unintended consequences when cases involving jury trials are the exception, rather than the rule, with 95 percent of defendants pleading guilty.
 Bibas also studied the role of substantive goals such as remorse and apology in criminal procedure.
 Bibas has been praised for the quality of his legal writing.

 Early life and education

-Bibas was born in New York City and spent his summers growing up working for his father, a Greek immigrant who survived the occupation of Greece during World War II, in his family's restaurants.
-In high school, he became involved in debate and public speaking.
+Bibas was born in 1969, in New York City.
+He spent his summers growing up working in his family's restaurants for his father, a Greek immigrant who had survived the Axis occupation of Greece during World War II.
+In high school, Bibas became involved in debate and public speaking.
 He graduated high school at the age of 15 and entered Columbia University.

 At Columbia, Bibas was a member of the Philolexian Society and participated in Parliamentary debate.
-He graduated from Columbia in 1989 at age 19 with a Bachelor of Arts summa cum laude in political theory.
+He graduated from Columbia in 1989 at age 19 with a Bachelor of Arts, summa cum laude, in political theory.
 He then studied jurisprudence at University College, Oxford, receiving a Bachelor of Arts in 1991 (later promoted per tradition to a Master of Arts).
-While at Oxford, Bibas won the 1st place speaker award in the World Debate Championships.
+While at Oxford, he won the 1st place speaker award in the World Debate Championships.
 Bibas then attended Yale Law School.
-Bibas joined the moot court team and won awards for the best oralist and best team, and also served as a symposium editor of the Yale Law Journal.
-He graduated from Yale with a Juris Doctor in 1994.
+Bibas joined the moot court team and won awards for the best oralist and best team, and he was a symposium editor of the Yale Law Journal.
+He graduated in 1994 with a Juris Doctor.